Singing Sisters

 |

-Rwanda holds a week of mourning to commemorate the 500,000 people killed in the three-month genocide of 1994.
+Rwanda begins a week of mourning on 1st April to commemorate the 500,000 people killed in the three-month genocide of 1994.

-In the UK a national minimum wage of £3.60 per hour is introduced.
+In the UK a national minimum wage of £3.60 per hour is introduced on 1st April.

 Lionel Bart, who composed the musical Oliver and wrote Cliff Richard's hit Living Doll, dies from cancer on 3rd April, aged 69.

-On 6th April, 25 years to the day after ABBA's victory in the Eurovision Song Contest, the musical Mamma Mia!, written by ABBA's Benny Anderson and Björn Ulvaeus in partnership with Tim Rice, opens in London's West End.
+On 6th April, 25 years to the day after ABBA's victory in the Eurovision Song Contest, the musical Mamma Mia!, written by ABBA's Benny Anderson and Björn Ulvaeus in partnership with Tim Rice, opens at the Prince Edward Theatre in London's West End.

 The President of Niger, Ibrahim Bare Mainassara, is assassinated on 9th April.